 Carrera DIGITAL 124 Porsche 917K Martini International "No.35", Watkins Glen 6h 1970

-'We know that a racing car should just be white.'
+“We all know that a race car should just be white.”

-Who, according to legend, said that?
-Ferdinand Piech, the then head of the Porsche 917 project, after seeing the finished 917-43.
+Who is said to have uttered those legendary words?
+Ferdinand Piech, then head of the Porsche 917 project, after seeing the fully painted 917-43 in front of him.
 Because it was colorful.
 Very colorful.
 And very psychedelic.
-How did the hippie come about?
+How did the “Hippie” come about?

-Well, the '70s were a... special time.
-There's a lot I could write about it, but I'll spare you that.
-Above all, the '70s were colorful.
+Well, the ’70s were a … special time.
+I could write a lot about that now, but I’ll spare you.
+Above all, the ’70s were colorful.
 In every respect: culture, art, music, etc. And cars.
-Never again were everyday cars as colorful as they were between '68 and '78.
+Never again were everyday cars as beautifully colorful as they were in the years 1968–1978.

-Hans-Dieter Dechent brought the aperitif manufacturer Martini into motorsport in 1969.
-Dechent, heir to a considerable fortune (the family was the largest OPEL dealer in Saarland), was himself a successful racing driver in various GT models, including those from Alfa, Abarth, and Porsche, but after the MARTINI-ROSSO deal, he concentrated on his duties as team boss.
-In 1970, Ferdinand Piech offered him a Porsche 917 Longtail for the 1970 24 Hours of Le Mans.
-Dechent jumped at the chance and gave the Porsche to the newly minted Porsche designer Anatole Lapine, who painted it in a psychedelic purple and green color scheme.
-Reportedly, 3,000 cans of paint were used in the process; other sources say 1,500.
-In any case, the car was a real eye-catcher, and it also finished the 24-hour race in second place.
+Hans-Dieter Dechent brought the aperitif manufacturer Martini into motorsports in 1969.
+Dechent, heir to a considerable fortune (the family was the largest Opel dealer in the Saarland), was himself a successful race car driver in various GT modelsu.a . from Alfa, Abarth, and Porsche, but after the Martini Rosso deal, he focused on his duties as team principal.
+In 1970, Ferdinand Piech offered him a Porsche 917 Long Tail for the 1970 24 Hours of Le Mans.
+Dechent accepted and entrusted the Porsche to the newly appointed Porsche designer Anatole Lapine, who painted it in a psychedelic purple and green color scheme.
+Reportedly, 3,000 cans of paint were used in the project; other sources cite 1,500.
+In any case, the car was the ultimate eye-catcher, and it also finished the 24-hour race in second place.

-A few weeks later, the organizers of the Six Hours of Watkins Glen in New York wanted a similar hippie Porsche for their race.
+A few weeks later, the organizers of the Six Hours of Watkins Glen in New York also wanted a hippie Porsche like that for their race.
 And they got it in the form of a 917K from the MARTINI Racing team.
-The car, with the FG number 021, finished 9th with drivers Gerard Larrousse and Gjis Van Lennep.
+The car with the FG no. Car No. 021, driven by Gerard Larrousse and Gjis Van Lennep, finished in 9th place.

-Which brings us to the new Carrera release: This 917-21 is the current item number 30807.
-The 917 has enjoyed tremendous popularity in the 124 scene since its release.
-I'll spare you any driving reports, etc., as the car drives just as well as any other 917, and the workmanship is of the renowned high standard.
+Which Carrera brings us to the new release Carrera : This 917-21 is the current item No. 30807.
+Since their release, the 917s have enjoyed immense popularity in the 124 scene.
+I’ll spare you the driving reports, etc.—the car drives just as great as all the other 917s, and the build quality is at the usual high standard.

-Incidentally, "The Hippie Car" was repainted yellow and red shortly after the race in the USA at the request of sponsor SHELL.
-This car was already released last year as item number 23807.
+By the way, “The Hippie Car” was repainted in yellow and red shortly after the race in the U.S. at the request of sponsor SHELL.
+This car was already released last year as item no. 23807.

 Best regards,